 Belt philosophy, striking training, close to combat Jiu-Jitsu.
 No fancy stuff, just simple moves and extreme knowledge of leverage, pressure, and concepts.
 The philosophy of Gracie Jiu-Jitsu is simple – shorten the distance, clinch, takedown, and control from mount or back.
 Whether you decide to hold, submit or strike, you can end a fight when you desire.
 It was a powerful concept, that clearly worked, given that the Gracies lost very few of their challenge matches prior to the UFC.
 Post UFC, we all know what happened and how the Gracies fared in Pride and other organizations which further solidifies Gracie JIu-Jitsu as a well-rounded system of fighting.

-Today, the Gracie Jiu-Jitsu still exists, although it has blended into the sports aspect.
+Today, Gracie Jiu-Jitsu still exists, although it has blended into the sports aspect.
 In truth, outside of Gracie gyms run by the likes of Rickson Gracie, it is hard to really find this style of teaching.
-Even Gracie Barra nd other huge Gracie as academies have dedicated a lot more to sports BJJ, than keeping up with the No-holds-barred style of Gracie JIu-JItsu.
+More and more Gracie academies have dedicated a lot more to sports BJJ, than keeping up with the No-holds-barred style of Gracie Jiu-JItsu.

 This is the age-old debate that we’ll never see settled.
 At least not in a satisfactory manner.
 Let’s look at it this way.
 The requirements for getting any belt in sports BJJ are to have a well-rounded enough game to be able to cope with most people at that belt.
 With Gracie Jiu-Jitsu it was (and still is) about being able to defend yourself with success in a real-life violent confrontation scenario.
 So, finding a setting to really test the two in a real manner would be pretty hard.